Fincode and DevOps Summit

 - Organisations with aging monoliths are increasingly in search of reduced downtime as a means to drive business case for investment in DevOps.

 Much confusion abounds on how to integrate support (ITIL) processes into a DevOps environment.
-Some pointers…(no answers)
+The latest edition of the DevOps Foundation does now cover this.

 - Agent models work well to bring together people and artefacts that can to swarm on problems via chatops.